jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 ![ssh tunnel mongodb](images/sshtunnel_mongodb.png)

 ### (a).
 Set username and password for mongodb
-Set username and password with the bellow command to connect mongoDB with authentification.<br>
+Set username and password using the command bellow to connect to the mongoDB with authentication.<br>
-Input LocalDB admin's username and password you have set before.
+Input LocalDB admin's username and password that you have set prebiously.
 ```bash
 $ cd ~/work/YARR
 $ source localdb/login_mongodb.sh